 In addition to an annual assessment of the state of European bathing waters, the European Environment Agency (EEA) also produces more in-depth, background-oriented reports on bathing water management and quality.
-The most recent report on Bathing water management in Europe: Successes and challenges addresses quality aspects other than bacteria, including the future challenges while Benefits of bathing waters in European cities report highlights the socio-economic benefits of clean and safe urban bathing waters.
+The report on Bathing water management in Europe: Successes and challenges addresses quality aspects other than bacteria, including the future challenges while Benefits of bathing waters in European cities report highlights the socio-economic benefits of clean and safe urban bathing waters.

 There are also activities in implementing alternative monitoring methods.
 The World Health Organisation (WHO) has been active in analysing and recommending scientific, analytical, and epidemiological developments relevant to the bathing waters (see publication).